The Flu will be upon us shortly.

 Chicken egg proteins

-*** So use your essential oil blends like On Guard and keep those cold air diffusers pumping to increase air humidity as we enter fall and winter ***
+*** So use your essential oils and keep those cold air diffusers pumping to increase air humidity as we enter fall and winter ***

 What is in a Flu Vaccine?